mbailey1983/lifespring-bristol/src/pages/index.md

 templateKey: index-page
 title: Welcome to LifeSpring Bristol
 heroBanner:
-  image: /img/main-header.jpg
   heading: Welcome to LifeSpring Church Bristol
+  image: /img/barrel-wave-motion-nature-1298684.jpg
+  tagline: People Meeting Jesus
 mainpitch:
+  description: >
+    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
   title: Awakening.
 Refreshing.
 Community.
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 moreinfo:
-  heading: LifeSpring Bristol is a place for people
   description: >
     We celebrate with worship, prayer, and time together as a family.
 If you have children, know we have a childrens' church program just for them that includes play, prayer, and time spent learning about the presence and love of Jesus.
+  heading: LifeSpring Bristol is a place for people
+  image: /img/audience-black-and-white-blur-2014775.jpg
 location:
-  heading: Come Worship With Us
   description: >
     We meet every Sunday at 10am EST in the Holiday Inn Conference Center.
     Children under 10 will meet for Childrens' Service in an adjacent room to the main worship room.
+  heading: Come Worship With Us
 intro:
   blurbs:
     - image: /img/coffee.png